deansallinen/deansallinen.github.io/src/markdown/about.md

 ---
 path: "/about"
 title: "About Me"
-tags: ""
+tags: []
+toc: false
 ---

-I am a front-end/UX developer from Vancouver, BC.
+Hi, I'm Dean. 👋

+My self-proclaimed title is always changing: these days I'm a **UX Developer**.

+Here's why:

+* User-centered digital hospitality.
+I'm asking, "How can I make this a better experience for you?"
+* I love to code.
+I create with both Figma and React; the right tool for the job.
+* I have a sense of aesthetics, rhythm, and balance.
+Not trendy or flashy, but timeless and considerate.
+* I'm a data-driven problem solver, life-long learner, design and systems-thinker.

-My work history spans multiple industries and job titles and I see my varied experience as a benefit when designing for end users.
+My work history spans multiple industries and job titles and I draw on this when designing for end users.
+Every experience is valuable in it's own right.

-I studied Psychology and Linguistics at SFU and learning about human behaviour has given me invaluable insights, along with the research and interviewing skills, which I use throughout my design process.
+I studied Psychology and Linguistics at SFU and I use these research and interviewing skills throughout my design process.

-When I’m not working on these side projects I enjoy learning the guitar, discovering new Celiac friendly restaurants, and playing with my adopted rabbit Aria.
+And in other news?
+I'm from Vancouver, BC.
+When I’m not working on my side projects I enjoy learning the guitar, discovering new gluten-free restaurants, hiking, camping and reading.

 #### Education